-If Ex OUT is configured to be used for External units, the text RS485 Ex is used by external units is shown.
+If EX-Out is configured to be used for External units, the text RS485 Ex is used by external units is shown.

 In- and outputs can also be connected via external units, which communicates via Modbus or other protocols.
-You can read about this in more detail in Chapter External units.
+You can read about this in more detail in Chapter 13.